yush2106/fastapi-multiapp/README.md

 </pre>

 ## Usage
-Gunicorn is a web server, use this commad to start the UvicornWorker to serve FastAPI.
+Gunicorn is a web server, use this commad to start the UvicornWorker to serve FastAPI on a Linux Ubuntu.

 <pre lang="bash">
 gunicorn main:main_app -k uvicorn.workers.UvicornWorker -w 4 -b 0.0.0.0:8000